 The rest of the world was peaceful, hanging on the precipice between summer and fall.
 The suns shone bright, but the wind brought with it a chill.
 Laborers still worked the fields, but wore heavier layers than they had a week ago.
 The leaves were changing colors, but only here and there, reds and oranges and browns creeping along the edges of crisp leaves.

-It was the time of year when the world swapped one kind of beauty for another, the time when people looked back to appreciate what they had and looked forward to the promise of things they may get.
+It was the time of year when the world exchanged one kind of beauty for another, the time when people looked back to appreciate what they had and looked forward to the promise of things they may get.
 It was Gareth Ranulf’s least favorite time of year.

 He loved the weather, loved the cheer.
 He loved how the grounds around his estate changed color, and even more so, loved walking them with his wife, the air cold but her arm warm where it was entwined with his own.
 He loved playing with his daughter in the fallen leaves the servants raked up.

-What he hated was the politics.
+He hated the politics.

 “Thank you,” Gareth said stiffly.

-Gareth glanced again back at the clock tower, then down the street, and joined the line.
+Gareth glanced back again at the clock tower, then down the street, and joined the line.
 Nearly half an hour of waiting passed before a small pair of hands grabbed the leg of his trousers and a piping voice yelled, “Surprise!”

 A round-faced girl in a neat purple dress grinned smugly up at him.
 “Mother said you wouldn’t be fooled.”